By completing and submitting an Entry Form, each participating artist agrees to be bound by the following terms and conditions of entry:

 - the artwork is not licensed or otherwise encumbered in any way that may be inconsistent with these terms and conditions.

-- All participating artists warrant that they have consent necessary to use any third party intellectual property which has been substantially reproduced or incorporated into their artwork.
+- All participating artists warrant that they have consent necessary to use any third party intellectual property that has been substantially reproduced or incorporated into their artwork.

 - Where a participating artist is under the age of 18, the artist’s adult parent/guardian must complete the Entry Form by stating their own name on behalf of the name of the artist to indicate their agreement with these terms and conditions on behalf of the artist.